derektypist/markdown-previewer/README.md

 ## UX

 When the page first loads, the default text in the #editor field should be displayed.
-It should include the elements in the user stories.
+It should include the elements (e.g. list items) in the user stories.

 ### User Stories